k8spatterns/katacoda/21-Controller/02-check-controller-script.md

 ns=namespaces/$namespace
 ```

-So, by default this controller watches on the `default` namespace and reaches out to the API server via `http://localhost:8001`.
-How does this work ?
+So, by default, this controller watches on the `default` namespace and reaches out to the API server via `http://localhost:8001`.
+How does this work?

-If you want to run the controller locally, just start a proxy in the background like with
+If you want to run the controller locally, start a proxy in the background like with

 `kubectl proxy --port=8001 &`{{execute interrupt}}